aws-samples/aws-cdk-examples/python/apigw-lambda-rds/README.md

 This example creates an API Gateway with a Lambda that will query data from the RDS Mysql Instance.

-The DB is provisioned with some example data using a Cloudformation custom resource.
+After the RDS Instance is provisioned a Cloudformation custom resource is used to create a DB populate with some example data.

-The lambdas use Secrets Manager for storage & retrieval of DB connection details.
+The lambda function & custom resource use Secrets Manager for storage & retrieval of DB connection details.

 ## Prep